lpoto/discord-utility-bot/docs/CONFIG.md

 npm run dev
 ```

-## Adding new commands

-To add a new command, create a class extending `src/models/AbstractCommand` in `src/commands/`
-and reexport it in `src/commands/index.ts`.

-- If the button method returns a button, the button will be automatically added to the queue message.
-    - The command's execute method will be called when that button is clicked.

-- Similarly for description

-**NOTE** See other commands classes as a guide.

 ## Adding new languages for translation

 To add a new language, create a new `json` file in `src/translation/languages` with same keys as `src/translation/languages/en.json`, but translated values